Sylius/Sylius/bundles/SyliusCartBundle/installation.rst

     // src/App/AppBundle/Entity/CartItem.php
     namespace App\AppBundle\Entity;

-    use Sylius\Bundle\CartBundle\Entity\CartItem as BaseCartItem;
+    use Sylius\Bundle\CartBundle\Model\CartItem as BaseCartItem;

     class CartItem extends BaseCartItem
     {
     }

-Now we need to define a simple mapping for this entity, because it only extends the Doctrine mapped super class.
+Now we need to define a simple mapping for this entity to map its fields.
 You should create a mapping file in your ``AppBundle``, put it inside the doctrine mapping directory ``src/App/AppBundle/Resources/config/doctrine/CartItem.orm.xml``.

 .. code-block:: xml